 The Global Leadership Initiative is designed to give undergraduate students a unique and exciting undergraduate experience while preparing them for an increasingly interconnected and complex world.
 Today's employers expect recent graduates to come to the table with a broader set of skills and higher levels of learning than they did in the past.
 They believe that their employees will be faced with more challenges and greater levels of complexity in the work place as well as the need to work collaboratively in cross-departmental situations.

-These same employers believe that students would perform better on the job if they were expected to complete a significant project before graduation that demonstrates depth of knowledge, as well as analytical, problem solving and communication skills and if students participate in activities that connect classroom learning with real-world experiences.*
+These same employers believe that students would perform better on the job if they were expected to complete a significant project before graduation that demonstrates depth of knowledge, as well as analytical, problem solving and communication skills, and if students participate in activities that connect classroom learning with real-world experiences.

-If employer expectations don't motivate you to get involved, visit our Meet the Fellows page or watch the video below:
+For more, visit our Meet the Fellows page or watch the video below:

 *AACU.
 "Raising the Bar: Employers' Views on College Learning in the Wake of the Economic Downturn."
 Survey.
 AACU website.
 (January, 2010)